Architectural Aerial Photography

 For example L’Italia vista dal cielo (IT 1966–78)

-In the post-war period (circa 1945–75), Europe faced enormous planning challenges: The reconstruction of primary infrastructures for supply, security and transport as well as city centres, institutions and neighbourhoods, further urban expansions through the planning and realisation of large housing estates and later New Towns to fight the often late-approached, worsening housing crisis were documented, at least in Western Europe, by the emerging state television.
-The new and visually powerful medium which found its way into people's living rooms in the postwar years, became a central authority for informing about planning activities, for promoting them as part of the propagated progress, but also for soon taking a critical look at them.
-Planning projects, including master plans and models, were presented and discussed by (always male) commentators, presenters and experts; new residential neighbourhoods, especially housing estates, were visited by reporters and residents (e.g. in France mostly women and children) were interviewed.
-In some cases, no expense was spared: aerial images taken by helicopter provided an informative overview as well as an abstract view from a distance.
+In the post-war period, Europe faced enormous planning challenges: The reconstruction of primary infrastructures for supply, security and transport as well as city centres, institutions and neighbourhoods, the planning and realisation of urban expansions, large housing estates and new towns to fight the often late-approached, worsening housing crisis were documented, at least in Western Europe, by the simultaneously emerging state television.
+The new and visually powerful medium which found its way into people’s living rooms in the postwar years, became a central authority for informing about planning activities, for promoting them as part of the propagated progress, but also for taking a critical look at them.
+Planning projects, including master plans and models, were presented and discussed by commentators and experts; new residential neighbourhoods, especially housing estates, were visited by reporters and residents were interviewed.
+In some cases, no expense was spared, as aerial images taken by helicopter provided an informative overview as well as an abstract view from a distance.When it comes to the way of visually showing and therefore to camera work and framing, the special optics and visual regime that these aerial shots established become a central issue: the combination of helicopter technology and flight (Boulet 1982, Boyne 2011, Carey 1986, Watkinson 2004), human eye and camera eye can be summarised under the term ‘helivision’.

-The following ambitious and extensive film project is not primarily related to the pragmatic context I have outlined before, which in terms of format often resulted in news reports or documentaries.
-Rather, this somehow large-scale film project aimed to capture an entire country from the air.
-In the mid-1960s, Esso Standard Italiana commissioned a film documentary series on an unprecedented scale: the filmmaker, author and pioneer of underwater filming Folco Quilici (see Ballardini 1985, Braudel/Bernagozzi, Calcagno/Quattrocchi 1992, Caputi 1999/2000, Quilici/Cantini 2002) and his team filmed all of Italy's regions from the air for L'Italia vista dal cielo (Teodosio 2006, Quilici 1980/1987, Quilici 2005).
-According to Quilici's own statements, he was relatively free in his choice of content for the multi-part and extremely elaborately produced film (Boselli/Quilici 1979/1980, 111–112).
-The result were 14 episodes, each presenting one or two Italian regions within the duration of about 35 to 65 minutes.
-The aerial shots are combined with scenes in the sense of a cultural-historical documentation: they present historical maps which were juxtaposed to the views from above, inhabitants, their crafts, their everyday life and their traditional celebrations, as well as views of urban and rural sceneries, historical and contemporary buildings, vernacular architecture, and works of art.
-For the shots from the helicopter the French camera system ‘Hélivision’ was used as it provided smooth shots without any vibration.
-The moving images were each accompanied by music and a voice over text.
-Quilici wrote the commentary texts together with famous (only male) writers, preferably from the respective region.
+The ambitious and extensive film project “L’Italia vista dal cielo”, created by Folco Quilici between 1966 and 1978, is an exceptional large-scale helivision project which aimed to capture an entire country from the air.
+In the mid-1960s, Esso Italiana commissioned a film documentary series on an unprecedented scale: the filmmaker, author and pioneer of underwater filming Folco Quilici (see Ballardini 1985, Caputi 1999/2000, Quilici/Cantini 2002) and his team filmed all of Italy’s regions from the air to bring them close to a national and international audience (Teodosio 2006, Quilici 1980/1987, Quilici 2005).
+According to Quilici’s own statements, he was relatively free in his choice of content for the multi-part and extremely elaborately produced film (Boselli/Quilici 1979/1980, 111–112).
+His efforts resulted in 14 episodes, each presenting one or two Italian regions within the duration of about 35 to 65 minutes.
+The aerial shots are combined with scenes in the sense of a cultural-historical documentation: they evidence historical maps juxtaposed to views from above, inhabitants, their crafts, their everyday life and their traditional celebrations, as well as views of urban and rural sceneries, historical and contemporary buildings, vernacular architecture, and works of art.
+For the shots from the helicopter, the French camera system ‘Hélivision’ was used as it provided smooth shots without any vibration.
+The moving images were each accompanied by music and a voice over text, written by Quilici together with other famous authors, preferably from the respective region.

 Bibliography: